 2Cor 11,13

-“…that you cannot bear evils, and put to the test those who pretend to be apostles themselves and are not, inventing them to be false…”
+“… That thou canst not bear evils, and put to the test them that pretend to be apostles themselves, and are not, and invent them to be false …”

 Rev 2:2